volumenetwork/SimpleADB/README.md

 // copy a file from the android device sadb.pull(toPath, fromPath);

-sadb.captureScreenshot(pathToSaveScreenshot); // path is opening, will store to home directory if no path given
+sadb.captureScreenshot(pathToSaveScreenshot); // path is optional, will store to home directory if no path given
 ```

 ## Tests